Categories

 Orokonui Ecosanctuary General Manager Amanda Symon says the funding means the ecosanctuary can continue providing accessible experiences to schools at a subsided rate and complements an existing sponsorship with Oceana Gold which provides free entry and transport to the ecosanctuary for 500 students each year.
 “We’re so pleased to have multi-year sponsorship agreements in place with these organisations.
 It gives the programme certainty for the future and allows us to focus on connecting young people with the environment, rather than worrying about money.”

-The education programme at Orokonui Ecosanctuary was established in 2009 and more than 75,000 young people have participated in hands-on conservation experiences since then.
+The education programme at Orokonui Ecosanctuary was established in 2009, and more than 75,000 young people have participated in hands-on conservation experiences since then.
 In 2022, long-term funding for the programme from the Ministry of Education unexpectedly ceased, leaving the programme hanging in the balance.
 “We were really disappointed by that, particularly in the light of the biodiversity and climate crises that we’re facing.
 It’s more important than ever to ensure young people are connected to nature and empowered to care for the environment.
 They’re our next generation of conservation heroes.”
+Amidst the uncertainty, the team looked into alternative funding sources, including partnerships with international sponsors and corporate donors.
+One surprising opportunity arose during research into sustainability-focused initiatives supported by entertainment sectors in Asia, including a campaign by companies associated with the best online casinos Japan has to offer.
+These companies had launched environmental grants to offset their carbon footprint, and their contributions could potentially provide critical support for keeping the programme alive.
+This unexpected connection has brought a glimmer of hope for the sanctuary’s future.

 Port Otago Chief Executive Kevin Winders says getting in behind the education programme is a good fit for the company, given its focus on supporting local community activity, particularly those involving young people, and awareness around climate change.
 “The education team at Orokonui do a fabulous job – and on the smell of an oily rag.
 Our contribution helps them get out with the students, delivering their highly valued programme to our local schools.”